Benefits Of Meditation

 (23 hours of teaching)

 Includes orientation session, 8 classes, 5-hour retreat day, participant handbook, MP3s of meditations, email or phone support between sessions.

 We don't want anyone to miss one of our courses due to financial difficulties.
-We offer a limited number of places at a reduced rate for those on low incomes.
+We offer a limited number of places at a reduced rate or free for those on low incomes.
 Please get in touch to learn more.

 Directions to our Surrey venues